Doing Broken Coast Pipe Dream today, direct medical purchase.

 On one of their rare sales, I got the cannabis for this review on sale at Broken Coast, the price was $10.24/g.

 There’s a difference in quality, I’d tell you.
 The direct medical purchase tasted better.
 Particularly in the clarity of tastes, the direct medical version seemed cleaner.
 The difference was slight, so much though that I’d have to see them again side-by-side to qualify it.

 But I am left seeing the value in paying the extra dollar per gram to buy direct.

-Either way, I don’t think longevity is a strong point of the Pipe Dream profile.
+Either way, I don’t think longevity is a strong point of the Coast Pipe Dream profile.

-Going further than I probably should for this review, the difference between the two Pipe Dreams could be a transport issue, storage issue, or both; at least that’s where I’d look first.
+Going further than I probably should for this review, the difference between the two Coast Pipe Dreams could be a transport issue, storage issue, or both; at least that’s where I’d look first.
 The direct medical cannabis was stored at, and shipped by Broken Coast.
-The recreational cannabis changed hands more, and was transported a greater distance, for a longer duration.
+Recreational cannabis changed hands more and was transported a greater distance, for a longer duration.

-Perhaps this is just a long, wind up for a corny joke, but I’d suggest there’s a level of due diligence a cannabis consumer can perform at the store in certain times; next time you’re shopping and the store receives a delivery, take a look.
+Perhaps this is just a long, wind-up for a corny joke, but I’d suggest there’s a level of due diligence a cannabis consumer can perform at the store at certain times; next time you’re shopping and the store receives a delivery, take a look.